Hash in Ruby language

 puts string_elements # {:name=>"Ruby", :type=>"language"}

-NOTE: You can see all Hash
+NOTE: You can see all Hash methods in their official documentation here.

 Go through it and familiarize yourself.